kailiu-unsw/php-mysql/README.md

 # php-mysql
-Creating a website using PHP and MySQL
+Creating a website using PHP and MySQL.